-As such, those on REPAYE shouldn’t file their taxes separately in an effort to lower their student loan payments.
+As such, those on REPAYE payment plan shouldn’t file their taxes separately in an effort to lower their student loan payments.
 Even so, it could still be worth comparing if someone isn’t eligible for the PAYE plan.

-I’ll give you two examples where one spouse is the breadwinner and owes the student loan debt and another where the breadwinner isn’t the spouse with the student loan debt.
+Here are two examples where one spouse is the breadwinner and owes the student loan debt and another where the breadwinner isn’t the spouse with the student loan debt.

 When filing jointly could make sense

 Jamie and Adam got married this year.
 Jamie is a psychologist with $250,000 in student loan debt with a 6.5% interest rate.
 She has her own practice making $125,000 and has been on PAYE for five years.
 Adam is a teacher making $40,000 with no student loan debt.
 Both anticipate their incomes growing at 3%.

 *Assumptions: Tax bomb savings growth rate is 5% per year.
 Tax rate at time of loan forgiveness is 40%.

 The numbers here would show there is an estimated $43,000 in savings on the student loans as a whole if Jamie and Adam filed their taxes separately for the next 15 years while Jamie finishes out PAYE.
 That’s about $2,866 per year on average in student loan payment savings.